sophialatessa/FakeNewsDeepLearning/README.md

 # Dataset

-The dataset consists on the Fake News Dataset by Kaggle collected by the BS detector (7,401 articles) + articles collected from "The Guardian" and "The New York Times" (8,999 articles).
+The dataset consists on a clean subset of articles from [Kaggle Fake News Dataset collected with the BS detector](https://www.kaggle.com/mrisdal/fake-news) (7,401 articles) + articles collected from "The Guardian" and "The New York Times" (8,999 articles).

 In the data directory it can be found: